rajdavies/activemq-anywhere-example/README.md

 The broker:
-transport connectors for MQTT ("mqtt://0.0.0.0:1883") and AMQP ("amqp://0.0.0.0:5672") Jetty should be running from the gateway on 8161
+transport connectors for MQTT ("mqtt://0.0.0.0:1883") and AMQP ("amqp://0.0.0.0:5672")

+Jetty should be running from the broker on 8161

 cd jboss-amq/broker
 start bin/amq